Five election deniers who are controlling state voting systems - NewsBreak

 But democracy advocates warn that having state election systems serving around 35 million people in the hands of officials who won’t acknowledge Biden’s win raises a far broader set of dangers: that election outcomes will be subverted, thwarting the will of voters; that denialism is being mainstreamed as a governing ideology, at least in some states; that crucial norms of independence and neutrality for election officials are being eroded; and that new attempts to tighten voting rules, driven by false claims about widespread fraud, will further restrict access to the ballot, especially for minority communities.

-Joanna Lydgate, the CEO of States United Democracy Center, which works to protect fair elections, raised yet more dangers.
+Joanna Lydgate, the CEO of States United Action, which works to protect fair elections, raised yet more dangers.

 “The undermining of public confidence, and the attempts to confuse voters, have a huge impact,” said Lydgate.
 “Democracy relies on public confidence, it relies on participation, it relies on people believing in the system.
 And when you have people in elected office who are continuing to spread lies and conspiracy theories, that runs a risk of confusing voters and deterring people from participating in the system.
 So the threat is alive and well.”